CEO-of-GitHub/URSA-MINOR/README.md

 # CHANGELOG

 > **v1.1 (WIP):**
-- Added W25Q SPI Flash Chip.
+- Added _W25Q SPI Flash Chip_.
 Strong vibrations of rocket while in-flight may corrupt data logged into MicroSD since it is locked in place mechanically, hence a soldered alternative, the SPI Flash Chip, should be used.
-- Added NRF24L01 Transceiver Module.
+- Added _NRF24L01 Transceiver Module_.
 Obtains data from rocket wirelessly.
 - MicroSD card module will still be included, but only used for obtaining data from rocket after flight.

 > **v1.0 (CURRENT):**